Gerard Muñoz

-Gerard Muñoz Nicolás (born 22 February 1993) is a Spanish footballer who plays for CE Farners as a forward.
+Gerard Muñoz Nicolás (born 22 February 1993) is a Spanish footballer who plays for CE Bescanó as a forward.

 Football career

 Born in Girona, Catalonia, Muñoz finished his graduation with Girona FC's youth setup, and made his senior debuts while on loan at Palamós CF in the 2012–13 campaign, in Tercera División.

 In October 2012, Muñoz returned to the Albirrojos and was assigned to the reserves in the regional leagues.
 On 5 January of the following year he played his first match as a professional, coming on as a late substitute in a 1–1 home draw against SD Ponferradina, in the Segunda División championship.